Skip to main content

 mpatha 3600140530fab7e779fa41038a0a08f8e

-9. Make sure the wwids file contains the WWID information for the block device:
+9. Make sure the wwids file contains the WWID of the block device:

 cat /etc/multipath/wwids

-The command output will display information about the block device WWID.
+The output of the command will display information about the WWID of the block device.
 For example:

 # Valid WWIDs: